ASE on your local PC

 f.write(str(e))

 Unlike VASP and QE, the ASE input (python script) is more flexible.
-CrySPY has two rules:
+CrySPY has three rules:

 - Energy is output in units of eV/cell to